-• We like interaction in our classes!

-- Many ways to participate: - Ask questions! (there are no bad questions!) - Answer questions (there are no bad answers!) - Talk to us after class/come to office hours - Class participation does not mean dominating classroom discussions or interrupting your peers
+- We like interaction in our classes! - Many ways to participate: - Ask questions! (there are no bad questions!) - Answer questions (there are no wrong answers!) - Talk to us after class/come to office hours - Class participation does not mean dominating classroom discussions or interrupting your peers

-Let's work to create a vibrant, positive, and inclusive classroom environment!
+Bottom line.
+Help create a vibrant, positive, and inclusive classroom environment!